• Skip to main content

 Last Updated on March 13, 2019 by Swagatam 2 Comments

-In one of the previous posts we learned the making of a greenhouse temperature controller circuit, here we study how the effects may be enhanced through an automatic water valve actuator and humidity controller circuits.
+In one of the previous posts I have explained the making of a greenhouse temperature controller circuit, here we study how the effects may be enhanced through an automatic water valve actuator and humidity controller circuits.
 The idea was originally requested by Mr. Leandros Komninos

 Technical Specifications